MatheusCavalca/RenovaLivrosUFRGS/README.md

 Open Source
 -----------
-We've made it open-source to share the way we are using Swift, Interface Builder and Xcode.
+We've made it open source to share the way we are using Swift, Interface Builder and Xcode.

 Feel free to submit a pull request if you have any improvement to sugest.
 If you have a feedback or wants to talk with me you can send me an e-mail: cavalca.matheus [at] gmail.com